srobo/kitbook/Shepherding.md

 They report to the Head Shepherd and may not create further subordinate roles.

 Below is a description of the various tasks shepherds might be assigned to.
+You will receive your assignment to one of the roles from the Head Shepherd.
 At different stages of the competition (inital matches or finals) additional temporary tasks will be necessary.

 #### Team shepherds